nrs-org/novelslop/content/vol_01/chap_04.typ

-  Today was Mona’s high school debut, a day so important that it could determine whether she would spend her high school days in loneliness or a close-knit circle of friends (the possibility of her becoming a popular figure in class was automatically removed from her conscience due to its impossibility).
+  Today was Mona’s high school debut, a day so important that it could determine whether she would spend her high school days in loneliness or a close-knit circle of friends (the possibility of her becoming a popular figure in class was automatically removed from her conscience due to its absurdity).
   Even though she was fine with either of those, the latter was a far more pleasant option.